w3f/polkadot-wiki/docs/learn/learn-architecture.md

 ## Relay Chain

 The relay chain is the central chain of Polkadot.
-All validators of are staked on the relay chain in DOT and validate for the relay chain.
-The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, and participating in NPoS.
-The relay chain has deliberately minimal functionality - for instance, smart contracts are not supported.
-The main responsibility is to coordinate the system as a whole, including parachains.
+All validators are staked on the relay chain in DOT and validate for the relay chain.
+The relay chain has deliberately minimal functionality — its main purpose is block production, core scheduling, data availability, and providing shared security to the network.
+Its main responsibility is to coordinate the system as a whole, including parachains.

-Other specific work is delegated to the parachains, which have different implementations and features.
+Other specific work is delegated to parachains, which have different implementations and features.

+> **Note:** The relay chain does not support user-facing functionalities — accounts, balance transfers, staking, and more have been migrated to Asset Hub.

 ## [Parachain](learn-parachains.md) Slots